redhat-cop/cloud.gcp_ops/roles/import_image_and_run_gcp_instance/README.md

 ```

 All the variables defined in section [Role Variables](#role-variables) can be defined inside the ``vars.yml`` file.

+You can define GCP credentials as ENV variables, inside the playbook or create a ``credentials.yml`` file.

 Create a ``playbook.yml`` file like this: